 - You can also donate items that could be reused to stock The Coop or be given to a local organization.
 Please contact [email protected] if you wish to donate.

 - Trinity College participates in single stream recycling, this means all your recyclables go in the same bin.
 All our dining facilities participate in a compost program, students can compost their food scraps in Mather Hall.
 For more information on recycling and composting click here.

-- Some items are harder to recycle, such as light bulbs, batteries, small electronics and plastics bags.
+- Some items are harder to recycle, such as light bulbs, batteries, small electronics, disposable masks and plastics bags.
 Bring those items to the recycling center in Mather Hall.
 We also recycle ink cartridges, bring them to the Office of Community Service and Civic engagement in the basement of Mather.

 Eat Well, Be Well, Get Outdoors